 - a.
 A licensed medical provider must provide a medical clearance from care signed by a physician, physician's assistant, or nurse practitioner; and - b.
-The correctional facility ensures it can provide a trained staff person within constant hearing distance of the intoxicated person.
+The correctional facility ensures it can provide a trained staff person within constant hearing distance of the intoxicated person and place the individual on close observation until that person no longer qualifies for intoxication management, as defined by facility policy.